tanghaibao/goatools/tests/data/yangRWC/README.md

 ![Yang Fig2](bioinf_yang_fig2.png)

 #### Yang's Fig 2a GO DAG in GOATOOLS
+A total of 100 genes are associated with GO terms.

 Note that we swapped node F and G.
 ![fig2a](yang_fig2a.png)

-#### Fig2a modified: Reduce number of annotations 10x
+#### Fig2a modified: Reduce number of annotations by 10x
-Debugging is easier with fewer annotations, so we divided the number of annotations for each GO term by 10.
+A total of 10 genes (a, b, c, .... h, i, j) are associated with GO terms, for easier testing.

 ![fig2a_small](yang_fig2a_small.png)

 #### Fig2a modified: 3